leanneduyck/Meet/README.md

 Then the user sees a chart displaying previously searched data (cities, number of events).

 Technologies Used:
-React:

-1. The app is built using the Create React App (CRA) framework.
+1. React: Built with Create React App (CRA).
-2. Component-based architecture ensures modularity and reusability of UI elements.

-Serverless Architecture:
+2. Recharts: Used for data visualization with charts.

-1. AWS Lambda: Utilized for processing real-time data such as user searches for cities and events, manage authentication, and automatically scale based on user demand.
+3. AWS Lambda: Utilized for processing real-time data such as user searches for cities and events, manage authentication, and automatically scale based on user demand.
-2. Serverless Framework: Simplifies the deployment and management of AWS Lambda functions.
+4. Serverless Framework: Simplifies the deployment and management of AWS Lambda functions.
-3. API Gateway: Manages API requests and routes them to the appropriate Lambda functions.
+5. API Gateway: Manages API requests and routes them to the appropriate Lambda functions.

-Authentication and Data Fetching:

-1. AWS Cognito: Manages user authentication and authorization.
+6. AWS Cognito: Manages user authentication and authorization.
-2. Google OAuth 2.0: Handles user authentication via Google's OAuth service, ensuring secure access to the Google Calendar API.
+7. Google OAuth 2.0: Handles user authentication via Google's OAuth service, ensuring secure access to the Google Calendar API.
-3. Google Calendar API: Fetches event data, which is then processed and displayed by the app.
+8. Google Calendar API: Fetches event data, which is then processed and displayed by the app.

-State Management:

-1. React Hooks (useState, useEffect): Manage component state and side effects.
+9. React Hooks (useState, useEffect): Manage component state and side effects.

-Offline Capabilities:

-1. Service Workers: Enable the app to cache data and provide offline functionality, allowing users to access previously viewed events without an internet connection.
+10. Service Workers: Enable the app to cache data and provide offline functionality, allowing users to access previously viewed events without an internet connection.

-Data Visualization:

-1. Recharts: A charting library built with React and D3, used to visualize event data in an interactive and user-friendly manner.

 Testing: